Purification

 Patanjali says in Sutra II.40-41.
 "Through its effective practice of physical purity, attachments to toxins and corruptive forces disappear naturally as natural instinctual or intuitive catharsis or revulsion and as such one rids oneself of their noxious influence directly proportionately as to the development of the inner wisdom.
 Also through both internal and external purity (saucha) of the body, psychic environment, and through the removal of the occlusions of consciousness, there is achieved balance, cheerfulness, one- pointedness, harmony of the senses, and yogic vision.
 Here one is no longer attracted by corruptive influences because one has established (and is happily rooted within) an inner energetic freedom."

-Hence sauca is defined as having both an both inner and outer aspect --On one hand there exist the subtle and inner cleansings of the psychic, energetic (pranamaya kosha), mental and emotional (manomaya kosha) aspects as well as the cleansing of our fundamental belief systems and identifications about self and "reality" (vijnanamaya kosha).
-On the other outer hand there can be discerned the more gross or outer practices that deal with the physical body, physical environment, and outer psychic environment).
+Hence saucha is defined as having both an inner and outer aspect.
+On one hand we can engage upon the subtle and inner cleansings of the psychic, energetic (pranamaya kosha), mental and emotional (manomaya kosha) aspects as well as the cleansing of our fundamental belief systems and identifications about self and "reality" (vijnanamaya kosha).
+On the other (outer or external) hand there can be discerned the more gross or outer practices that deal with the physical body, physical environment, and outer psychic environment.
+These are interconnected and lead to opening up the previously occluded and blocked passageways, so that our innate primordial pure nature and true virtue may be revealed

-In this regard along with clean food, clean air, bathing, exercise, pure thoughts, visualization or dharana (see chakra purification meditation link below), sweating, fasting, tapas, vairaga, pranayama, asana, meditation, and nature (shakti) all can work in harmony as a synergistic whole to quicken the healing and re-integration process which is yoga.
-In this regard Love and Devotion are the greatest cleansers - love being devotion and surrender to the highest and most central (Hridayam) core principle.
+So let us begin the purification of the bodymind.
+If it is beneficial then such activities will stimulate more creative energy and pranic flow.
+Health will also accrue as the pathways of one's dormant life energy are opened up -- as the body acts as a transducer in spiritual embodiment most virtuously.
+In this regard, along with clean food, clean air, bathing, exercise, pure thoughts, visualization or dharana (see chakra purification meditation link below), sweating, fasting, tapas, vairagya, pranayama, asana, meditation, and nature (shakti) all work in harmony as a synergistic whole to quicken the healing and re-integration process which is yoga.
+In this regard Love and Devotion are the greatest cleansers - love being devotion and surrender to the highest and most central (Hridayam) core principle so that a transconceptual wisdom and energy consciously braces and moves us as our motive force.

-Although asana practice also powerfully effects the mind/body, creates lightness, removes dross, as well as serving to overall purify, energize, and integrate body. mind, and spirit, Hatha yoga in general developed even more specific powerful cleansing activities that although applied to the gross physical body (annamaya kosha) they also possess necessarily powerful energetic consequences to the mental/emotional (manomaya kosha) and energy bodies (pranamaya kosha) and thus serve to accelerate the overall goal of yoga.
+Although asana practice also powerfully effects the mind/body, creates lightness, removes dross, as well as serving to overall purify, energize, and integrate body. mind, and spirit. these kriyas are designed to make work synergistically with the asanas, both serving to break up old stagnant energy patterns, Hatha yoga in general developed even more specific powerful cleansing activities that although applied to the gross physical body (annamaya kosha) they also possess necessarily powerful energetic consequences to the mental/emotional (manomaya kosha) and energy bodies (pranamaya kosha) and thus serve to accelerate the overall goal of yoga.
 These specific activities particularly help remove sluggishness and heaviness (excess kapha and tamas)and create lightness and releasing blocked energy.
 These purification activities are called Hatha Yoga Kriyas of which the Shat Karmas (the six actions) are the best known.
 Of these there are also two kinds -- the inner, subtle, and energetic on one hand; and the gross, outer, and more physical on the other hand.
 These kriyas were given to all beginning hatha yoga practitioners when they began their practice (sadhana) of asana, bandha (energy locks), pranayama, mudra, pratyhara, dharana (concentration and visualization), and meditation (dhyana).

-Om swa bha wha shu dha sar wa dharm ma
+Om swa bha wha shu dha sar va dharm ma

 swa bha wha shu do ham